dhutapratama/docs/homestead.md

 <a name="introduction"></a>
 ## Introduction

-Laravel strives to make the entire PHP development experience delightful, including your local development environment.
-[Laravel Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine.
+Lets strives to make the entire PHP development experience delightful, including your local development environment.
+[Lets Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine.

 [Vagrant](https://www.vagrantup.com) provides a simple, elegant way to manage and provision Virtual Machines.
 Vagrant boxes are completely disposable.
 If something goes wrong, you can destroy and re-create the box in minutes!

-Homestead runs on any Windows, macOS, or Linux system and includes Nginx, PHP, MySQL, PostgreSQL, Redis, Memcached, Node, and all of the other software you need to develop amazing Laravel applications.
+Homestead runs on any Windows, macOS, or Linux system and includes Nginx, PHP, MySQL, PostgreSQL, Redis, Memcached, Node, and all of the other software you need to develop amazing Lets applications.

 > **Warning**
 > If you are using Windows, you may need to enable hardware virtualization (VT-x).
 It can usually be enabled via your BIOS.
 If you are using Hyper-V on a UEFI system you may additionally need to disable Hyper-V in order to access VT-x.